View Categories

 The social login option using social media (whichever is enabled) appears on your login page as below:

-User Registration & Membership plugin allows you to enable Facebook login or registration on your website using the users’ Facebook accounts.
+The User Registration & Membership plugin enables you to integrate Facebook login or registration on your website, allowing users to log in or register using their Facebook accounts.

 Prerequisites: